d188-studios/web-nout-app-server/README.md

 # web-nout-app-server
-This is the backend of Web Nout.
+This is the back-end of Web Nout.

 Web Nout App is a notes app similar to Notion